nodejs/node/doc/api/path.markdown

 When multiple slashes are found, they're replaced by a single one;
 when the path contains a trailing slash, it is preserved.
-On windows backslashes are used.
+On Windows backslashes are used.

 Example: